Julie Mond

 Julie Mond is an American actress.
 She is known for her lead role as Ellen Barlow/Davis in the 2011 Hallmark Channel TV movies Love Begins and Love's Everlasting Courage—two of the twelve movies in the Love Comes Softly franchise.
 Mond played Moira Parker on the final season of House, and established the role of Dr. Lisa Niles on the daily soap opera General Hospital.

 Early life

-Born in Long Island New York in 1978 and raised on Long Island, Mond moved to New York City, graduating from Barnard College at Columbia University.
+Born in Long Island New York on January 22, 1978 and raised on Long Island, Mond moved to New York City, graduating from Barnard College.
 While in college, Mond appeared in commercials, theater, and studied acting.
 After graduation, Mond moved to Los Angeles.

 Career

 She has appeared in several guest starring television roles, including CSI: NY, Cold Case, CSI: Miami, Ironside, Tell Me You Love Me and House.
 Mond had roles in films Something New (2006), Exit Speed (2008), Rest Stop: Don’t Look Back (2008), and Snake and Mongoose (2013).

 Mond has appeared in several comedy sketches featured on the Funny or Die website.